Itchy-Fingerz/ARKit-CoreLocation/readme.md

 2. Import ARKit, SceneKit, CoreLocation and MapKit.
 3. Add `NSCameraUsageDescription` and `NSLocationWhenInUseUsageDescription` to plist with a brief explanation (see demo project for an example)

+### Wrld3d quick start guide

+1. Create an 'API key' with wrld3d (https://www.wrld3d.com) or signup if you dont have an account yet.

+2. Copy your newly created 'API key' in the this file (https://github.com/Itchy-Fingerz/wrld-ARKit-CoreLocation/blob/master/ARKit%2BCoreLocation/Wrld3dNetworkLayer.swift#L29)

+3. Go to the 'Places Designer' (Link given in the Left Menu of Wrld3d Developers dashboard ) and create POI's according to the documentation given in the wrld3d developers dashboard.

 ### Quick start guide

 To place a pin over a building, for example Canary Wharf in London, we’ll use the main class that ARCL is built around - `SceneLocationView`.

 First, import ARCL and CoreLocation, then declare SceneLocationView as a property: